Clinical Data and Supporting Evidence

 • Diagnostic confidence was 86% with Ceribell versus 40% Using Clinical Judgement Alone

-• 99% negative predictive value for ruling out seizure
+• 99.8% negative predictive value for ruling out seizure

 This study assessed signal quality of the Ceribell EEG system compared to that of two conventional EEG systems to confirm the Ceribell signal quality performance was equivalent to gold standard conventional EEG.
+Ceribell electrodes were placed side-by-side on the same patient with traditional EEG system electrodes and simultaneous recordings were then compared.

 • The two EEG results showed equivalent signal quality and durability (see overlaid signal).

 This study assessed whether reduced montage EEG (rm-EEG) systems, like that used by Ceribell, meet the gold standard full-montage EEG (fm-EEG) for detection of seizures.
 In the case of discordant diagnoses, it further sought to determine whether the difference was due to electrode reduction or to asymmetric access to ancillary information.
+212 fm-EEGs were reviewed with access to ancillary information.
+The same EEGs were converted to rm-EEG (10 electrodes) and different neurologists read them with no ancillary information.
+EEGs with discordant readings between the two groups were then reviewed again with no access to ancillary information.

-• The rm-EEG resulted in high diagnostic concordance (95%) with fm-EEG and high agreement between EEG-readers (93%) when ancillary information was equal.
+• The rm-EEG resulted in high diagnostic concordance (95%) with fm-EEG and high agreement between EEG-readers (93%) when ancillary information was equal

 A retrospective review of 300 EEGs and >169k cases reported in literature confirms that only 0.7% of EEGs show focal parasagittal/midline seizures.